 The basics are very simple:

-- Run your dishwasher only when it's full if possible because you get more for the detergent and energy that goes in.
+- Run your dishwasher only when it is full if possible.
+You get more for the detergent and energy that goes in.

-- Run the coolest/quickest programme that will do the job because heating water uses almost all of the energy consumed.
+- Run the coolest/quickest programme that will do the job.
+Heating water uses almost all of the wash energy.

 - Choose a programme that lets your dishes dry in the air if you have one.
-Avoid a special 'thermal dry' that will use a fair bit of energy and is usually not needed if you have time and/or a dish rack for recalcitrant items.
+Avoid a special 'thermal dry' that will use a fair bit of energy and is usually not needed.
+Especially if you have time and/or a dish rack for tricky items.

 Before Loading Up...

 Before putting the plates, pans, etc, in:

-- Scrape off any excess food before loading the dishwasher (maybe for your compost bin) so that the detergent is washing the dishes not your discarded food!
+- Scrape off any excess food before loading the dishwasher (maybe for your compost bin).
+Now the detergent is washing the dishes not your discarded food!

 Rinsing dishes under a tap is probably unnecessary and wasteful of water.
 The wash programme on our ancient (Zanussi DW-24 slimline) dishwasher that I normally used ('heavy soil') is a prewash (essentially a cold rinse with some detergent), followed by a full hot wash, hot rinse and thermal dry.

-- Run the cold rinse programme with a little detergent (or soda crystals or non-foaming washing-up liquid to be effective cold) to prevent food caking on, especially dairy products, and/or if the full wash is not going to be run for a while.
+- Run the cold rinse programme with a little detergent (or soda crystals or non-foaming washing-up liquid to be effective cold).
+Prevent food caking on, especially dairy products, especially if a full wash is not going to be run for a while.

-- Clean the filters (if bunged up) before the main wash so that the water pumping, etc, is as effective as possible, and again not merely spreading old food around the machine!
+- Clean the filters (if bunged up) before the main wash.
+This makes sure that the water pumping, etc, is as effective as possible, and again not merely spreading old food around the machine!
 Your dishes will be cleaner for it.